 IMMA - Irish Museum of Modern Art

-The building itself is terribly impressive being the finest 17th century building in Ireland.
-Modelled on Les Invalides in Paris it was built by the Duke of Ormonde as a home for retired soldiers, it was restored by the Government in 1984 and opened as Ireland’s first national institution for modern art in 1991.
-Since then it has gone from strength to strength, attracting many visitors at home and internationally with an ongoing of events and art education.
-There is a good cafe and lovely formal garden to relax in.
-There are FREE guided tours at 2.30 each day but please note the museum is closed on Mondays.
+IMMA, the Irish Museum of Modern Art near Heuston station is very convenient, absolutely excellent and free.
+Apart from an impressive permanent collection there are regular novel exhibitions and installations, you will never look at humble grains of rice in quite the same way again?
+The building itself is impressive and one of the finest 17th century buildings in Ireland.
+Modeled on Les Invalides in Paris it was built by the Duke of Ormonde as a home for retired soldiers, it was restored by the Government in 1984 and opened as Ireland’s first national institution for modern art in 1991.
+Since then it has gone from strength to strength, attracting many visitors nationally and internationally with an ongoing program of events and art education.

 1 Visit the Guinness Storehouse, no I didn’t think you needed to be asked twice, you will smell the hops before you see it.